 With a product-centric approach deeply engraved in their nature, retailers are understandably having difficulty hitting the jackpot.
 The answer lies in key factors like brand identity, category weight, market trends, and price range.
 Each provides a clue to the mystery, coupled with tangible information from the marketing department (number of products per order, response rates, etc).

-Since there is no crystal ball in retail (except as a product, maybe), how can they know what products customers will want?
-There are too many forks in the road ahead.
-They can ride the trend now and worry about the coming trends later.
-They can play it safe with the mainstays, stick to the tried-and-true formulae.
+Since there is no crystal ball in retail (except as a product, maybe), how can brands and retailers know what products customers will want?
+There are too many data points to consider from different channels and geographies.
+Merchandiser are constantly inundated with strategic choices on assortments.
+Fashion retails teams need to ride the latest trends without making risky maneuvers that affect the bottom line.
+Stuck between appeasing to consumers and improving their sales, playing it safe with the mainstays, sticking to the tried-and-true formulae sounds tempting too.
 Or, they can risk by pushing potential future winners.
 We’ll paint you a picture with two seemingly different examples.

 The right balance between trends and staples.